England Tour: Archaeological Pub Crawl

 Day 1: Depart the USA.

 Day 2: Arrive Newcastle-on-Tyne, and visit the castle, constructed in 1080 using earth and timber by the eldest son of William the Conqueror, Robert Curthose, and rebuilt of stone between 1168 and 1178.
 The Castle Keep was the principal strongpoint of the Castle and the living space for the commander of the garrison.
 It displays many important features, including the late Norman chapel and the well, which is nearly 100 feet deep, allowing fresh water to be provided to the castle during a siege and in times of peace.
 Built between 1247 and 1250 during the reign of King Henry III, The Black Gate was the last addition to the medieval Castle defenses.
 Consisting of an arched passage, with what are thought to be guard chambers on either side it was the gatehouse of the barbican, a walled, defensive entrance passage for the Castle’s North Gate.
 Continue to the village of Blanchland, first mentioned in 1165, the date of the founding of the abbey.
-Overnight in The Lord Crewe Arms for the next two nights.
-Built in the mid-13th century, this atmospheric inn was formed from the abbot’s lodgings, guest-house and kitchens.
-It once was the home of General Tom Forster, who led the doomed Jacobite rebellion in 1715.
-He was reputed to have hidden in a priest’s hole near one of the huge, walk-in fireplaces before fleeing to France, and the ghost of his sister Dorothy still asks guests to take a message to him in exile.
+Overnight for the next two nights in Brookside Villa, a charming bed and breakfast inn built along Hadrian’s Wall in the tiny village of Gilsland.
 (D)

 Day 3: Today we will walk Hadrian’s Wall, the northernmost frontier of the Roman Empire.
 At Housesteads Fort, a Roman garrison, the foundations of most of the buildings and defenses are well preserved.
 We will see the small heated rooms of the commandant’s house and the latrines (with running water) used by the soldiers.
 Vindolanda has reconstructions of turrets from the Wall and a museum that contains unique organic remains such as leather shoes and wooden writing tablets that have been excavated on the site.
+Here we are hosted by Dr. Andrew Birley, the project director, who will give us a private tour, along with a ‘see and touch’ viewing of artifacts found during excavations.
 Stop by the Milecastle Inn, a traditional pub serving home cooked food and fine ‘real ales’ for lunch on our own.
 (B/D)

 Day 4: This morning’s drive takes us first to Durham Cathedral, one of the finest examples of Norman architecture and a UNESCO World Heritage Site.
 Continue on to Binchester Roman Fort, built in the second half of the first century AD, where we will have a private tour with the archaeologists on site, if available.
 Then it’s on to Barnard Castle, a ruined Norman castle built in the 12th century.
 Our lunch break will be in The Crown at Mickleton.
 Time permitting in the afternoon, we will visit Black Sheep Brewery to taste their hardy ales.
 Overnight in York for two nights.
 (B/D)